Blezz-tech/learn-haskell-valut/Курсы/Learn You a Haskell for Great Good!/Learn You a Haskell for Great Good! en.md

 f <$> x = fmap f x
 ```

-_Yo!_ Quick reminder: type variables are independent of parameter names or other value names.
-The f in the function declaration here is a type variable with a class constraint saying that any type constructor that replaces f should be in the Functor typeclass.
-The f in the function body denotes a function that we map over x.
-The fact that we used f to represent both of those doesn't mean that they somehow represent the same thing.
+> **Yo!** Quick reminder: type variables are independent of parameter names or other value names.
+The `f` in the function declaration here is a type variable with a class constraint saying that any type constructor that replaces `f` should be in the `Functor` typeclass.
+The `f` in the function body denotes a function that we map over `x`.
+The fact that we used `f` to represent both of those doesn't mean that they somehow represent the same thing.

 By using `<$>`, the applicative style really shines, because now if we want to apply a function `f` between three applicative functors, we can write `f <$> x <*> y <*> z`.
 If the parameters weren't applicative functors but normal values, we'd write `f x y z`.